OneManCrew/onemancrew.github.io/_posts/2020-02-12-vertx-tftp-client.md

 # Vert.x TFTP Client
 [ ![Download](https://api.bintray.com/packages/onemancrew/vertx/vertx-tftp-client/images/download.svg?version=1.0) ](https://bintray.com/onemancrew/vertx/vertx-tftp-client/1.0/link)

+## TFTP
+Trivial File Transfer Protocol (TFTP) is a simple lockstep File Transfer Protocol which allows a client to get a file from or put a file onto a remote host.
+One of its primary uses is in the early stages of nodes booting from a local area network.
+TFTP has been used for this application because it is very simple to implement.
+TFTP was first standardized in 1981 and the current specification for the protocol can be found in RFC 1350.

 vertx-tftp-client is a simple  async tftp client which works with vert.x

 The Following Java project implements the TFTP protocol and builds a TFTP client.
 Scope of the client is to upload and download files from a remote TFTP server.